Skip to main content

 </style>

-The example below shows how to change the default style of tooltips changing the values in the CSS class.
+The example below shows how to change the default style of tooltips via CSS classes.

 <style>